Easy way to send money to India and money transfer services to the NRI community

 The customers willing to buy goods and services listed on my website are not able to pay through PayPal hereafter?

-No they can for a purchase for any goods or service listing not exceeding US$500.
-This cut off point is sue to RBI ruling which states that any PayPal account holder cannot receive payment for any goods and services exceeding US$500.
-In the case your listing exceeds US$500 per transaction, and then you have to explore alternative methods of payment other than PayPal.
+No they can for a purchase for any goods or service listing not exceeding US $3000.
+This cut off point is sue to RBI ruling which states that any PayPal account holder cannot receive payment for any goods and services exceeding USD 3000.
+In the case your listing exceeds USS 3000 per transaction, and then you have to explore alternative methods of payment other than PayPal.

 In consideration of the above facts, any Indian expatriate or a local intends to do online money transfer using his or her PayPal account should be aware of these recent rules and regulations enforced on online money transfer companies such as PayPal.
 By complying with RBI regulations, anyone can avoid lot of disappointment including delays when moving online export related products and services.